Skip To Main Content

 Interpretation and Translation Services

-BLMS and the Issaquah School District are committed to improving meaningful, two-way communication and promoting access to District programs, services and activities for students and parent/guardian/caretakers with limited English proficiency (LEP) free of charge.
-Translator and interpreter service will be provided for parent/guardian/caretakers who have a preferred language other than English.
-Any parent/guardian/caretaker who needs translation and interpreting services in any language can contact the registrar for more information
+BLMS and the Issaquah School District are committed to improving meaningful, two-way communication and promoting access to District programs, services and activities for students and parents/guardians/caretakers with limited English proficiency (LEP) free of charge.
+On-demand translation and interpreter service will be provided for parents/guardians/caretakers who have a preferred language other than English upon request.
+Any parent/guardian/caretaker who desires translation and interpretation services in any language can contact the school office for more information

 Late Arrival

 At BLMS we value the time students spend at school.
 Tardiness to school is strongly discouraged.
 At the start of every school year, we teach students about the importance of being on time to class and explain how being tardy to any of their class periods, throughout the day, has a significant impact on their learning.
-Tardies are always entered in the attendance record for parent/guardian/caretakers to see (through family access) and discuss with their students.
-Parent/guardian/caretakers must ensure their children arrive at school before the formal starting time.
+Tardies are always entered in the attendance record for parents/guardians/caretakers to see (through Family Access) and discuss with their students.
+Parents/guardians/caretakers must ensure their children arrive at school before the formal starting time.

 Locks/Lockers